 The workplace should never quite be a home away from home.
 It’s a place of business, where citizens come to earn their daily bread.
-In essence, the main driving force of a workplace is to foster productivity and further the aims of the business.
+In essence, the main driving force of a workplace is to have good industrial relations, foster productivity and further the aims of the business.

-Nonetheless, it’s never easy when youre the manager or owner of a business.
+Nonetheless, it’s never easy when you’re the manager or owner of a business.
 You have to deal with different people and personalities, striving to achieve workplace peace for all.
+You want to make sure that they are as secure as possible when they are working for you which not only includes keeping the peace but giving them that physical security with CCTV, security doors, a Verisure Smart Alarm, etc. so they can come into work and feel safe.
 Every person is an individual.
 Some may find how you have set up the workstations, procedures, and practices to be totally fine.
 Others may find it hard to adjust and or find the general conduct of the workplace to be negative.

 Generally, there is a common standard on what is believed to be acceptable conduct equality in the workplace.
 Everyone, regardless of gender, age, religion, sexual preference, etc. should be able to work without fear of harassment.
 One would hesitate then to step out and make different standards as a way to attract talent to their business.
 Understanding the issues and need for workplace equality is of the most importance.